dgroomes/jq-playground/README.md

 See `jq`'s user documentation at <https://stedolan.github.io/jq/manual/> (I reference this constantly!).

-I am unable to solve a particular usecase.
+I am unable to solve a particular use case.
 See `exec-enrich-ordered.sh` for details.